 - Listen.
-Keep in mind that the depressed person isn’t communicating well right now, and is probably speaking slower and less clearly.
+Keep in mind that the person with depression isn’t communicating well right now, and is probably speaking slower and less clearly.
 Be patient and don’t interrupt.
+Don’t be judgmental.

 - Take care of little tasks like feeding the cat or doing the laundry.
 (This suggestion applies if you don’t live with the person.
 If you do live with the person, you probably have to take on all the tasks).

-- Along those lines, remember that the depressed person is not being lazy.
+- Remember that the depressed person is not being lazy.
 Think of when you’re really sick and you can barely get out of bed to go to the bathroom.
 That’s how a depressive can feel all the time.

 - Learn everything you can about depression.
 Knowledge is power and understanding.

 - Take it seriously if the person talks about suicide.
-Call their doctor for advice on what to do.
-Before that, questions you want to ask that will help the doctor determine the severity of the suicidal thoughts and feelings are:
+Call their doctor for advice on what to do, or take them to the emergency room if the threat is imminent.
+Questions you want to ask that will help the doctor determine the severity of the suicidal thoughts and feelings are: